softplan/tenkai/README.md

 - tenkai-admin
 - tenkai-user

-So, create you user and associate them to this roles.
+So, create you user and associate them to these roles.
 Also enter a valid redirect URI:

 - http://localhost:3000/admin/workload